 When international financiers last met in Davos, Switzerland, a panel was asked what they saw as some of the challenges, headwinds for the world’s economy.
 One headwind they identified was stagnant wages around the world.
 It is clear that Democrats and Republicans share common ground around their agreement that low wage earners need more income, and the world economy needs them to have more income.
 As a congressman, I would support a higher minimum wage……..but with targeted carve-outs.
 I would hope and work for higher income support with fewer negative side effects.
 But I would be committed to enacting some measures to get more income to low wage earners.Read more »

 Too much of the discussion of the 50 years since LBJ’s “War on Poverty” has been fueled by our partisan divide instead of refocusing us around a common mission.
 Of course, it is healthy to reflect on what progress has or has not been made.
 But the issue is often framed as a false choice between fiscal responsibility and funding to help the poor.
 Our conversations should focus on what is working and what is not working.Read more »

-Soon after taking office, the President said we are only going to deport the bad "ombres".
-Now, after the deportation of hundreds of otherwise law abiding illegal immigrants, the head of ICE has announced that if you are a non-citizen without a good visa, you should be worried.
+Soon after taking office, the President said we are only going to deport the "bad hombres".
+Now, hard working, business owning, family raising, church going undocumented immigrants are being swept up with those who truly do need to be deported.
+Dreamers are being held hostage by the only country they have ever really known.
 People can rightly debate how we came to have 11 million undocumented immigrants, but this is not our country's finest hour.